learn-co-curriculum/uci-mod-3-tic-tac-toe-with-ai-project/README.md

 Run `bundle install` before getting started on the project.

 As this project has quite a few files, an `environment.rb` is included that loads all the code in your project along with Bundler.
-You do not ever need to edit this file.
+You do not need to edit this file.
 When you see `require_relative '../config/environment'`, as in `bin/tictactoe`, that is how your environment and code are loaded.

-#### `lib` - Tic-tac-toe models
+#### `lib` - Tic-Tac-Toe Models

-You will be implementing Tic-tac-toe through a domain model that uses multiple classes to encapsulate the different logical components and units in Tic-tac-toe.
+You will be implementing Tic-Tac-Toe through a domain model that uses multiple classes to encapsulate the different logical components and units in Tic-Tac-Toe.

 ##### `board.rb` - `Board`

-The `Board` class represents the data and logic of a Tic-tac-toe game board.
+The `Board` class represents the data and logic of a Tic-Tac-Toe game board.
 It has a property, `cells`, that stores the data of the state of the board in an array.
 The `#reset!` method can reset the state of the cells to what a board should look like at the start of a game, an array with 9 `" "` elements.

-When a board is initialized, it should start with cells for a new game of Tic-tac-toe.
+When a board is initialized, it should start with cells for a new game of Tic-Tac-Toe.
 You can and should use `#reset!`.

 A board can print its current state with the `#display` method.